-Summary of the Investigation
+Summary of the Lawsuit

 Summary of the Claims

-This lawsuit was brought on behalf of all participants in and beneficiaries of the BlackRock Retirement Savings Plan from April 5, 2011 through the date of judgment.
+On February 11, 2020 the Court certified a class of BlackRock Plan Participants (“BlackRock Plan Class”) that includes All participants and beneficiaries in the BlackRock Retirement Savings Plan from April 5, 2011 through the date of judgment.
 Any individual Defendants are excluded from the class.

 Status of the Litigation